QWenXD/MARC/README.md

 Both Node.JS instances listen on localhost only.
 For public access, they are intended to be placed behind a reverse caching proxy (such as Apache).

 There is a live example hosted at https://marcdev.duckdns.org on a Debian linux virtual machine.
-It will only be live until august.
+It will only be live until august 2021.

  *(It is hosted in south Auckland by SiteHost who have donated the hosting.)*